AlexSiow/GettingAndCleaningData/CodeBook.md

 The `test/subject_test.txt` contains the subjects in the test set.
 The `test/X_test.txt` is the features data in the test set.
 The `test/y_test.txt` contains the corresponding activities performed by the subjects in the test set.
 These files will be used in this project.

+## Progressing the Data
+I am supposed to merge the data in the training set and test set into one single set of data.
+I have merged `subject_train.txt` with `subject_test.txt`, `X_train.txt` with `X_test.txt` and `y_train.txt` with `y_test.txt` using rbind.

+I leave the merging of the subject, activity and measurement set (`X_train.txt` and `X_test.txt`) at the later part.
+This is because we only want to retain measurements with mean and standard deviation measurement.
+It will be easier to do that before the measurement set gets merged.
+In order to achieve this goal, I used grepl to search the 561 feature labels from `features.txt` for the pattern "mean|std".
+The result from grepl is a logical vector where value will be set to TRUE if there is a match.
+The logical vector is used to subset the columns that I want to keep in the measurement set.

+Feature labels with the word Mean (capital M) was not included because they are used in the angle variable and not really a measurement of mean.
+The subsetting has also dropped the bandsEnergy variables which are having duplication.

+After retaining only the measurements I need in the measurement set, I merged subject, activity and measurement set using cbind.
+This formed the single data set.
+I had then provided descriptive names for the variables in the single data set.
+For the subject and activity variables, I have given the names "Subject" and "ActivityID".
+I have used "ActivityID" because the value is still in numeric form at that point of time.
+For the rest of measurement variables, the names come from the subsetted feature labels which have either the word "mean" or "std" in the name.

+Next I need to replace the values of the activity variable with descriptive activity name.
+In order to do that, I loaded the activity names from `activity_labels.txt` into a data frame.
+Each of the activity name has a key in the data frame that allows us to link to the "ActivityID" variable in the single data set.
+Using this key, I did an inner join to add a new variable in the single data set with the matching activity name populated.
+I named this new variable as "Activity".
+I had then removed the "ActivityID" variable which is numberic representation of the activities.

+Finally the goal is to create a tidy data set with with the average of each measurement variable for each activity and each subject.
+I had used the group_by function to group the single data set by "Subject" and "Activity".
+The grouped data set was then piped into the summarize_each function to compute the mean of each measurement variable for each activity and each subject.
+The resultant tidy data set was then written to TidyData.txt using the write.table function.

 Each variable forms a column.
 Each observation forms a row.
 Each type of observational unit forms a table.